-I’ve been working hard on coming up with an epic list of ideas and things to do and ways to celebrate Christmas in 2021 as magical, fun and exciting for the whole family as it can be.
-First and foremost though, the huge debate raging across the world right now is …
+I’ve been working hard on coming up with an epic list of ideas and things to do and ways to celebrate Christmas in 2023 as magical, fun and exciting for the whole family as it can be.
+First and foremost, though, the huge debate raging across the world right now is …

-Whatever you have or haven’t done, I guarantee you, once your Christmas tree and lights are up, you will definitely start to feel more Christmassy.
-But just in case you need MORE, here are some fun ideas to make Christmas 2021 more Christmassy!
+Whether you’re a middle of November tree putter upper, or you wait until the 1st of December to put your Christmas tree up , I guarantee you that once your Christmas tree and lights are up, you will definitely start to feel more Christmassy.
+But just in case you need MORE, here are some fun ideas to make Christmas 2023 more Christmassy!

 Connect with Santa this Christmas 2023